Close Button Icon

 Location set

-Save on energy bills this springtime with simple but effective changes
+Save on energy bills in spring with simple but effective changes

 It’s springtime - a good time to get organised and get things in order!
-Although the weather is warming up, we're still having cooler nights and mornings - improving the heating efficiency of your home is never a wasted exercise.
+Although the weather is warming up, the cooler nights and mornings mean that improving the heating efficiency of your home is never a wasted exercise.
 Reduce your next energy bill (and beyond) by putting in some work now.

-How to save on energy bills by improving your home’s heating & cooling efficiency
+How to save on energy bills by improving your home’s heating and cooling efficiency

 It’s probably no surprise that one of the biggest users of energy in your home is likely to be heating and cooling, at around 40% of household energy use.
-Furthermore, many Australian homes were historically not designed to cope with cooler climate conditions.
-Soaring power bills are seeing many renters forego the heater and instead live in conditions that don’t even meet World Health Organisation standards.
+Many Australian homes were historically not designed to cope with cooler climate conditions, and even some modern homes don't stack up.
+Soaring power bills are seeing many renters forego the heater and instead live in conditions that don’t meet World Health Organisation standards.

-If you’re building a new home, the best thing you can do is employ ‘passive design’, where the design and build of your home accounts for your local climate and takes the lion’s share of heating and cooling responsibilities.
-This means you’ll need less (or no) appliances using energy in order to cool and/ or heat your home.
+If you’re building a new home, the best thing you can do is adopt passive design principles, where the design and build of your home accounts for your local climate and takes the lion’s share of heating and cooling responsibilities.
+This means you’ll need less (or no) appliances that use energy in order to cool and/ or heat your home.

-If you’re buying a new appliance, one of the most important considerations is the size of your home (or space) and requirements of the appliance.
-If you buy an appliance that’s too big, for example, it will produce more energy than required and you’ll pay for wasted heating and/ or cooling.
-On the other end of the spectrum, an appliance that’s too small will have to ‘work harder’ meaning it uses more energy than necessary - again, costing you more.
+If you’re buying a new heating or cooling appliance, one of the most important considerations is the size of your home (or space) and requirements of the appliance.
+If you buy a reverse cycle air conditioner (A/C), for example, that’s too big, it will produce more energy than required and you’ll pay for wasted heating and/ or cooling.
+On the other end of the spectrum, an appliance that’s too small will have to work harder, meaning it uses more energy than necessary - again, costing you more.

-The most energy-efficient appliance for heating is the reverse cycle air conditioner, which is a type of heat pump.
-This system absorbs outside heat and distributes it inside (in winter), and absorbs indoor heat before releasing it outside (in summer).
+The most energy-efficient appliance for heating your home is a reverse cycle air conditioner, which is a type of heat pump.
+This system absorbs outside heat and distributes it inside (in winter) and absorbs indoor heat before releasing it outside (in summer).

 Another basic tip is to always ensure you set the temperature appropriately, because every degree of extra heating or cooling can increase energy consumption by 5-10%.
-Set thermostats to 18-20 degrees celsius in winter and 25-27 in summer.
+Set thermostats to 18-20°C in winter and 25-27°C in summer.

 Want to do more?
 Turn your home into a battery for heat.
 This means your home stores energy in the form of heat, ready to be used when needed.